Namibia: Health

-As of 2015, the Ministry of Health and Social Services and UNAIDS produced a Progress Report in which UNAIDS projected HIV prevalence among 15–49-year-olds at 13.3% [12.2–14.5%] and an estimated 210,000 [200,000–230,000] living with HIV.
+In 2015, the Ministry of Health and Social Services and UNAIDS produced a progress report in which UNAIDS projected HIV prevalence among 15-to-49-year-olds at 13.3% [12.2–14.5%] and an estimated 210,000 [200,000–230,000] living with HIV.

 The malaria problem seems to be compounded by the AIDS epidemic.
 Research has shown that in Namibia the risk of contracting malaria is 14.5% greater if a person is also infected with HIV.
 The risk of death from malaria is also raised by approximately 50% with a concurrent HIV infection.
 The country had only 598 physicians in 2002.

 Culture

 Namibian culture is similar to South African culture due to their tied history and family nationalities.
 Few Namibians express interest in permanently settling in other countries; they prefer the safety of their homeland, have a strong national identity, and enjoy a well-supplied retail sector.
 Namibians are typically very social and are consistently among the highest alcohol consumption rates per capita, and ranked first in Africa for beer consumption per capita.